Looking at Angela Merkel’s Leadership Style through the Leipzig Leadership Model

 “Die Getriebenen” showcases what leadership that puts ego second and contribution for the common good first could look like.

-New fictional documentary “The Driven Ones” on Merkel’s leadership style
+New fictional documentary “The Driven Ones” on Angela Merkel’s leadership style

 It will always be easier to make sense of things in retrospect.
-Actually, meaning in life emerges only by looking backwards.
-Therefore, it is most instructive, to study her leadership style in a situation what came to be called “refugee crisis”.
+Actually, meaning in life emerges only by looking backward.
+Therefore, it is most instructive, to study her leadership style in a situation that came to be called “refugee crisis”.

 Similarities to Leipzig Leadership Model

 The fictional processing of the historic material reveals various references to the Leipzig Leadership Model seen combined in the four aspects of Merkel’s leadership rue, a metaphor appealing to her famous gesture (sometimes also known as Merkel diamond).
 Certain behavioral patterns become visible again and again, from scene to scene, and make it clear how the Chancellor unfolds her POWER of leadership.